bruno78/baking-time-app/README.md

 - [ ] Add tests to click on next and previous button
 - [ ] Loading icon
 - [ ] Improve UI looks
+- [ ] Click on the widget to change recipe ingredients

 ## License